Vibration: Multiple degrees of freedom systems and mode shapes

-The simple mass–spring–damper model is the foundation of vibration analysis, but what about more complex systems?
-The mass–spring–damper model described above is called a single degree of freedom (SDOF) model since the mass is assumed to only move up and down.
+The simple mass–spring–damper model is the foundation of vibration analysis.
+The model described above is called a single degree of freedom (SDOF) model since the mass is assumed to only move up and down.
 In more complex systems, the system must be discretized into more masses that move in more than one direction, adding degrees of freedom.
-The major concepts of multiple degrees of freedom (MDOF) can be understood by looking at just a 2 degree of freedom model as shown in the figure.
+The major concepts of multiple degrees of freedom (MDOF) can be understood by looking at just a two degree of freedom model as shown in the figure.

 The equations of motion of the 2DOF system are found to be:

 This can be rewritten in matrix format:

 A more compact form of this matrix equation can be written as:

 where $$\begin{bmatrix}M\end{bmatrix},$$ $$\begin{bmatrix}C\end{bmatrix},$$ and $$\begin{bmatrix}K\end{bmatrix}$$ are symmetric matrices referred respectively as the mass, damping, and stiffness matrices.
 The matrices are NxN square matrices where N is the number of degrees of freedom of the system.

 The following analysis involves the case where there is no damping and no applied forces (i.e. free vibration).
 The solution of a viscously damped system is somewhat more complicated.

 This differential equation can be solved by assuming the following type of solution:

 Note: Using the exponential solution of $\begin{Bmatrix} X\end{Bmatrix}e^{i\omega t}$ is a mathematical trick used to solve linear differential equations.
 Using Euler's formula and taking only the real part of the solution it is the same cosine solution for the 1 DOF system.
 The exponential solution is only used because it is easier to manipulate mathematically.